Bald Eagle - Haliaeetus leucocephalus

 Behavior

 Bald Eagle The bald eagle population was just beginning to recover when a new threat emerged.
-The pesticide DDT, which was used to control insects that damaged crops, was getting into the food that the bald eagle ate.
-The pesticide made it more difficult for the bald eagle to absorb calcium and the lack of calcium made the shells of the bald eagle's eggs thinner.
-Many eggs broke before they could hatch and the bald eagle population dropped.
+The pesticide DDT was getting into the food that the bald eagle ate.
+The pesticide made it difficult for the bald eagle to absorb calcium and the lack of calcium made the shells of the bald eagle's eggs thinner.
+Many eggs broke before they could hatch, and the bald eagle population dropped.
 DDT use was outlawed in the U.S. in 1972, and the bald eagle population has slowly recovered.